Reporting Services Concepts (SSRS)

 On a SharePoint site, use the SharePoint site administrators page to manage access permissions on reports and report-related site content.

-On a native report server, you can schedule paginated reports, shared datasets, and subscriptions to retrieve data and deliver reports and dataset queries at specific times or during off-peak hours.
+On a native report server, you can schedule reports, shared datasets, and subscriptions to retrieve data and deliver reports and dataset queries at specific times or during off-peak hours.
 Schedules can run once or on a continuous basis at intervals of hours, days, weeks, or months.
 For more information, see Schedules.

 Subscriptions and delivery